What is Acne? Why me?

 - Prevent scarring and improve old acne scars.

-By achieving our goals we can minimize the psychological stress and prevent the emotional and physical scarring caused by acne.
+By achieving these goals we can minimize the psychological stress and prevent the emotional and physical scarring caused by acne.
 Self-confidence and ease in socialization will be regained.